thomasbattram/thesis/meetings/2020-10-15/notes.md

 __notes:__

-Need to justify relative plausiblility of confounding/reverse causation compared to otther things brought up (see above)
+Need to justify relative plausiblility of confounding/reverse causation compared to other things brought up (see above)

 Could have connections between downstream and upstream pathways --- needs to be mentioned, but hard to think about how to actually do this analysis